-I only include this because occasionally growers ask about late planting of shorter maturity Spanish peanuts or even shortest maturity Valencia peanuts.
+Occasionally growers ask about late planting of shorter maturity Spanish peanuts or even shortest maturity Valencia peanuts particularly in Lamb, Bailey, and Hockley Cos.
 In general, peanuts are a high input crop, and that is not normally appropriate for a catch crop.
-Spanish peanuts in a replant production system should not be considered past June 1 in the northern South Plains, and no more than a week later from Levelland south.
-A significant acreage of Spanish peanuts was planted as late as June 20th last year in Lamb Co., but for the most part yields most often did not reach one ton.
-One producer in Lamb Co. reported that among 12 different fields his yields declined from near 4,000 lbs./A planted about May 12, to about 1,500 lbs./A ending with planting on June 3.
-Yes, a few individual growers have made 2,500 lbs./A or so with plantings as late as June mid-June, but this is rare, represents risk, and has a strong potential for disappointment.
+Although a few individuals have spoken to the contrary, I am averse to Spanish peanuts in a replant production system past June 1 in the northern South Plains, and no more than a week later from Levelland south.
+A significant acreage of Spanish peanuts was planted as late as June 20th in 2003 in Lamb Co., but for the most part yields most often did not reach one ton.
+One producer in Lamb Co. reported in 2003 that among 12 different fields his yields declined from near 4,000 lbs./A planted about May 12, to about 1,500 lbs./A ending with planting on June 3.
+Yes, a few individual growers have made 2,500 lbs./A or so with plantings as late as mid-June, but this is rare, represents risk, and has a strong potential for disappointment.